NKID00/riscv-gnu-toolchain-builds/README.md

 Artifacts contain debug symbols are named `*-debug`.

-Artifacts contain GDB(The GNU Project Debugger) are named `*-gdb`.
+Artifacts contain GDB are named `*-gdb`.
 GDB builds for Windows are currently broken.

 Download `riscv-*-newlib-multilib-gdb.tar.xz`(for GNU/Linux) or `riscv-*-newlib-multilib-windows.zip`(for Windows) if you don't know what to do.